Losant/losant-docs/docs/mqtt/overview.md

 }
 ```

-The payload optionally includes the time and any [device attributes](/devices/overview).
-The time, if provided, can be formatted in <a href="https://docs.mongodb.org/manual/reference/mongodb-extended-json" target="_blank">EJSON</a> format (as it is in the above example), seconds since epoch, or milliseconds since epoch.
-If the time field is omitted, the broker will automatically set it to the current time.
 When thinking in terms of sensor data, it's very likely you'll have an attribute for each sensor attached to your device.
 For example, if a device with id `575ecf887ae143cd83dc4aa2` had a temperature sensor, you might report state that has an attribute named "temperature" by publishing to the topic below with the following payload:

 ###### Topic